 Third, tāmasī, the one done in the mode of ignorance

 A video discourse in Hindi explains this in detail.
 Read more here.

 Why do bad things happen to good people, and is God punishing them for their past karmic deeds?
-What is the law of karma?

 So, the question is not why do bad things happen to good people or the other way, the question is why must there be a universal theory to provide an answer that will fit your frame of understanding, of comprehension, of conditioning?